HedgesH/Flames/README.md

 # Flames

-simulates flames in a retro style.
+simulates flames in a retro style (akin to classic game DOOM).

 * This code uses 32 set colour codes from white to orange to red